data-preservation-programs/singularity/docs/cli-reference/datasource/add/jottacloud.md

    singularity datasource add jottacloud [command options] <dataset_name> <source_path>

 DESCRIPTION:
-   --jottacloud-md5-memory-limit
-      Files bigger than this will be cached on disk to calculate the MD5 if required.

-   --jottacloud-trashed-only
-      Only show files that are in the trash.

-      This will show trashed files in their original directory structure.

    --jottacloud-hard-delete
       Delete files permanently rather than putting them into the trash.